 NAREP Strengthens Women Participation in Politics

 In late July 2014, women from all ten provinces of Zambia joined a two-day conference held in Lusaka, capital city of Zambia, with the purpose of strengthening NAREP’s Women’s League.
-The conference on womens participation in politics was arranged as a part of DLDP's project with NAREP.
+The conference on womens participation in politics was arranged as part of DLDP's project with NAREP.

 By Katrine Grytter

 How to live the NAREP values, the importance of women’s involvement in politics challenges facing women in politics and how to communicate effectively.
-These were some of the topics discussed at a two-day conference in July arranged by NAREP and DLDP.
+Those were some of the topics discussed at a two-day conference in July arranged by NAREP and DLDP.

-The president of NAREP, Elias Chipimo Jr. opened the conference on Thursday 24th July with a political statement that echoed through the conference hall and got all the journalists’ pens facing the note books and cameras and microphones to spin faster.
+The president of NAREP, Mr. Elias Chipimo Jr. opened the conference on Thursday 24th July with a political statement that echoed through the conference hall and got all the journalists’ pens facing the note books and cameras and microphones to spin faster.